ADI10HERO/PAG_K8S/README.md

-# PAG Stack no Kubernetes
+# PAG Stack on Kubernetes using Ansible

-## Prometheus, Alert Manager, Grafana (PAG) stack for dynamic monitoring deployed as a Kubernetes Cluster
+#### Prometheus, Alert Manager, Grafana (PAG) stack for dynamic monitoring deployed as a Kubernetes Cluster using Ansible

 * Prometheus is an open-source systems monitoring and alerting toolkit originally built at SoundCloud.
 Since its inception in 2012, many companies and organizations have adopted Prometheus, and the project has a very active developer and user community.
 It is now a standalone open source project and maintained independently of any company